cms-jet/JetMETAnalysis/README.md

 JetMETAnalysis
 ==============

-The code contained in this package is used for creating and analyzing the L2Relative and L3Absolute jet energy corrections (JEC).
-The code is used by the Jet Energy Resolution and Corrections (JERC) subgroup.
+The code contained in this package is used for creating and analyzing the L2Relative and L3Absolute jet energy corrections (JEC), based on high level trigger of CMS.
+The code is used by the JetMet trigger development subgroup.

 The JetAnalyzers subpackage relies upon the JetUtilities subpackage.